-BY AIR

-Palm Springs International

-Airport (PSP) is the Coachella

-Valley's only commercial airport.

-PSP handles more than 2.5

-million total passengers each
+BY AIR Palm Springs International Airport (PSP) is the Coachella Valley's only commercial airport.
+PSP handles more than 2.5 million total passengers each year.

-year with direct flights from 12

-airlines flying nonstop to PSP

-from 28 destinations and

-connections from over 500

-destinations worldwide.

 PSP offers safe and efficient service with a level of class, style, and comfort not found at other airports.
 The unique architecture of the terminal building delivers an unprecedented passenger experience offering outdoor dining and seating.
 Scoring high marks with travelers for a stress-free trip, the airport is only minutes from plane to baggage to resorts and hotels.

-Carriers include Air Canada, Alaska Airlines, Allegiant Air, American Airlines, Boutique Air, Delta Air Lines, Frontier, JetBlue, Southwest, Sun Country, United Airlines and WestJet.

 BY CAR

 Driving to Greater Palm Springs is accessible from major metropolitan areas in Southern California and the Southwest.

-MILES FROM MAJOR CITIES
+MILES FROM MAJOR CITIES mi ki

+Ontario 70 113

-Los Angeles 110 miles
+Los Angeles 106 170

+Orange County 108 174

-San Diego 125 miles
+San Diego 142 228

-Newport Beach 115 miles

-Anaheim 100 miles

-San Bernardino 65 miles

-Riverside 65 miles

-Phoenix 265 miles
+Santa Barbara 200 322

-Las Vegas 280 miles
+Las Vegas 273 439

+Phoenix/Scottsdale 280 457

+Monterey 432 695

+San Francisco 509 829

+FLiXBUS

 BY BUS

 Flixbus is an affordable and comfortable way to travel with daily routes from major metropolitan areas.

-FLixBUS

-GETTING AROUND GPS
+GETTING AROUND

 Once you arrive in Greater Palm Springs, you can drive through the entire Coachella Valley in just under 45 minutes.
-There's also an abundance of shuttles, car services and ride-share options for your convenience available 24/7.
-SunLine Transit System provides bus service across Greater Palm Springs with stops at popular destinations including museums, casinos and theaters, and come equipped with bike racks.
+There's also an abundance of shuttles, car services, and rideshare options for your convenience available 24/7.
+SunLine Transit System provides bus service across Greater Palm Springs with stops at popular destinations including museums, casinos, and theaters, and come equipped with bike racks.

 WHERE TO STAY

 A wide array of accommodations ranging from brand-name luxury resorts, trendy hotels, and intimate inns to historic hideaways, midcentury boutiques, and vacation rentals of celebrity estates offers endless choices to play by day and rest at night.
 Greater Palm Springs offers more than 16,500 hotel rooms.
 From the natural healing waters of Desert Hot Springs and tennis gardens in Indian Wells to lush fairways in La Quinta, many Greater Palm Springs hotels have much to offer on-site-just steps outside your door.
-Many resorts and hotels offer extensive amenities like world-class spas, poolside dining, cool aquatic features, pet-friendly packages, golf and tennis, on-site holiday events and more.
+Many resorts and hotels offer extensive amenities like world-class spas, poolside dining, cool aquatic features, pet-friendly packages, golf and tennis, on-site holiday events, and more.

-WHERE TO EAT + DRINK
+WHERE TO EAT & DRINK

-From al fresco cafes in downtown Palm Springs and tiny taco joints and panaderías in Coachella to fine dining restaurants along El Paseo in Palm Desert, the tastes and flavors of Greater Palm Springs are as varied as the nine cities that make up this Southern California oasis.
+From al fresco cafes in downtown Palm Springs to fine dining restaurants along El Paseo in Palm Desert, the tastes and flavors of Greater Palm Springs are as varied as the nine cities that make up this Southern California oasis.
 The destination's rich agricultural bounty and world-class resorts draw the most innovative chefs from around the globe, who specialize in fresh, farm-to-table fare and serve creative twists on American classics.
 Even the coffee shops brew organic, specialty drinks that elevate coffee-pouring to an art.

-Every hour is a happy hour in Greater Palm Springs, where a thriving craft cocktail culture, dating back to the 1950s, and a growing number of local breweries, distilleries and wine bars offer countless libations to savor.
+Every hour is a happy hour in Greater Palm Springs, where a thriving craft cocktail culture, dating back to the 1950s, and a growing number of local breweries, distilleries, and wine bars offer countless libations to savor.
 Top mixologists pour the destination's best sips using local ingredients and innovative techniques to create something new, like a surprising twist on an Old Fashioned or a colorful Tiki-inspired concoction.

-Several food festivals, including Indio International Tamale Festival, Palm Desert Food & Wine and Props & Hops Craft Beer Festival, draw epicureans for days of dining and tastings.
-Each June, Greater Palm Springs Restaurant Week encourages diners to explore new dishes and share great meal deals and moments at more than 100 participating restaurants.
+Several food festivals, including Indio International Tamale Festival, Palm Desert Food & Wine, and Props & Hops Craft Beer Festival, draw epicureans for days of dining and tastings.
+Each year, Greater Palm Springs Restaurant Week encourages diners to explore new dishes and share great meals and moments at more than 100 participating restaurants.

-GREATER TOGETHER, SAFER TOGETHER